Greg LeMond: 1984–1986: Grand Tours

 LeMond had to keep his eye on his teammate and rival throughout the race.
 Hinault rode aggressively and repeatedly attacked, and the division created in the La Vie Claire team was unmistakable.
 LeMond would keep the yellow jersey to the end of the race and win his first Tour, but he felt betrayed by Hinault and the La Vie Claire team leadership.
-LeMond later stated the 1986 Tour was the most difficult and stressful race of his career.
+LeMond later stated that the 1986 Tour was the most difficult and stressful race of his career.